Byron/gitoxide/DEVELOPMENT.md

          of waiting the flag can be unset with the `…::uninterrupt()` function to allow new long-running operations to work.
          Every long running operation supports this.
   * **server-side**
-    * Building a pack is CPU and at some point, IO bound, and it makes no sense to use async to handle more connections - git needs a lot of resources and threads will do just fine.
+    * ~~Building a pack is CPU and at some point, IO bound, and it makes no sense to use async to handle more connections - git needs a lot of resources and threads will do just fine.~~
+      * Support async out of the box without looking it into particular traits using conditional complication.
+This will make integrating into an async codebase easier, which we assume is given on the server side _these days_.

 * **`Default` implementations**
   * These can change only if the effect is contained within the callers process.